 This is a first of its kind living outdoor museum and functioning ecosystem brought into the South Carolina Botanical Garden.

-This exhibit will propel the South Carolina Botanical Garden to an eminent status within the Southeast and the nation as an integrated center for ecological and horticultural understanding of our native flora, conservation and ecological processes.
+This exhibit has propelled the South Carolina Botanical Garden to an eminent status within the Southeast and the nation as an integrated center for ecological and horticultural understanding of our native flora, conservation and ecological processes.